toltalchaos/shop-os/README.md

 # todo:

-- utilize external DB (firestore?
-AWS? custom API and DB?)
+- utilize external DB (firestore?) -> the update readme with setup instructions
-    - convert the invintory to not use a static json file
+    - convert the invintory to not use a static json file (firebase firestore)
+        - rtdb?
+        - use .env auth stuff for the item calls
     - modularize things to dynamically populate the names, colours, photos
+        - use firestore document for site settings
         - from commented out API call
     - add user account for item management login (probably in the footer?)
+        - allow the user to set the credentials in firebase to login properly?
         - login window component

-        - store credentials (localstorage for now?)
+        - store credentials (localstorage)

-        - new page for item management
+        - new page for item management (use localstorage for creds NOT .env)
             - list of existing items -> edit button
                 - adjust counts on items
                 - adjust text/photos/prices on items